Metaform/dataplane-signaling/docs/signaling.md

 ##### Transfer Types

-The transfer type scheme is defined as follows:
+A non-normative transfer type scheme can be defined as follows:

 `[FORWARDTYPE]-[push|pull](-[RESPONSETYPE])`